arzwa/DeadBird.jl/README.md

 - Statistically test for whole-genome multiplications along branches of the species tree (sensu Rabier et al. 2014, Zwaenepoel & Van de Peer 2019).

-`DeadBird` is developed by Arthur Zwaenepoel (member of the Van de Peer group at VIB-UGent center for plant systems biology).
-If you use `DeadBird` please cite the following article (which describes a previous version on which this package is based)
+DeadBird.jl is developed by Arthur Zwaenepoel (member of the Van de Peer group at VIB-UGent center for plant systems biology).
+If you use DeadBird.jl please cite the following article (which describes a previous version on which this package is based):

 ```
 Zwaenepoel, A., and Y. Van de Peer.